Skip to main content

 Why was my port-in request rejected?

 Although most numbers are portable, there are several common reasons why a port request may be rejected by the losing carrier.
-In nearly all cases, these rejections can be remedied by the rightful user of the phone number, and the port request will be able to proceed.
+In nearly all cases, rejection can be remedied by the rightful user of the phone number.

-The best way to prevent your port request from being rejected is to make sure you submit the exact information that your current carrier has on file.
-It’s a good idea to contact your current carrier in advance to verify this information.
-The surest way to reduce the likelihood of a port rejection is to obtain a CSR from your current carrier and use the information it contains.
+The best way to prevent your port request from being rejected is to submit the exact information your current carrier has on file.
+Contact your current carrier in advance to verify this information.
+We recommend that you obtain a CSR from your current carrier and submit the information in the record.

 • What documents are required for porting in US or Canada phone numbers?